CodepediaOrg/codepediaorg.github.io/CONTRIBUTING_POST.md

 * you most likely will include **code** - see [How to insert and highlight code in Jekyll blog post on Codingpedia.org]({{ site.url }}/ama/how-to-insert-and-highlight-code-in-jekyll-blog-post-on-codingpedia-org) for the different possibilities to insert code in your post
 * give credit to others and put reference links at the end of the article
 * be polite and open when replying to comments
-* if you are just republishing your post, don't forget to backlink to your original post.
+* make sure you comply with our [Publishing Policies](http://www.codingpedia.org/contributors/publishing-policy/)

 We are looking forward to your contribution to the coding community and please leave a comment if something is unclear to you - thank you.

 <p style="text-align: justify; padding-left: 30px;">